Poiu-y/overrides-test-if/README.md

-a mod that shows hidden eriker blocks
+a mod that shows hidden blocks